Anugerah-A-J/my_first_game/README.md

 # What is it

 This is my first attempt at creating a desktop game, developed using C++ for the logic and the [Allegro5](https://liballeg.org/) library for rendering and processing input.
 The game is similar to pool but involves only two balls.
 Players take turns moving their respective balls, each starting with three lives.
-A player loses a life whenever their ball touches the <code style="color: red;">red line</code>.
-The objective is to deplete your opponent's lives by making their ball hit the <code style="color: red;">red line</code> three times.
-All elements on the map, including the <code style="color: red;">red line</code>, reflect the ball's movements.
+A player loses a life whenever their ball touches the red line.
+The objective is to deplete your opponent's lives by making their ball hit the red line three times.
+All elements on the map, including the red line, reflect the ball's movements.

 # How to build it